The Tax Consequences of Selling Your Insurance Agency

 Q: How do I minimize taxes on an agency sale?

-A: The highest-leverage moves are (1) negotiate allocation toward capital-gains categories and away from ordinary income, (2) elect installment sale treatment under Section 453 if you're using seller carryback, and (3) plan state residency 18-24 months ahead if you're in a high-tax state.
-Do all three with a specialist CPA — a generalist typically costs sellers $50K-$150K more than necessary on a $500K+ sale.
+A: The highest-impact moves are (1) negotiate allocation toward capital-gains categories and away from ordinary income, (2) elect installment sale treatment under Section 453 if you're using seller carryback, and (3) plan state residency 18-24 months ahead if you're in a high-tax state.
+Do all three with a specialist CPA.
+A generalist typically costs sellers $50K-$150K more than necessary on a $500K+ sale.

 Q: Should I structure as asset sale or stock sale?